andrewcooke/choochoo/README.md

 problem where multiple statistics pipeline runs were needed to get a stable system.
 Also changed (much of) Jupyter access to data to construct DataFrames directly from SQL queries - this should give faster data access, but required that Statistic type was stored in the StatisticName table (ie that statistics are of a single type, which wasn't actually required until now).
+As always, the database update script can be found in the `migraine` directory.

 ### v0.18.0